igemsoftware2020/UIUC_Illinois/README.md

 # Welcome to VIRALIZER.

-This repository contains the code and the software involved in creating the VIRALIZER webpage.
+This repository contains the software involved in creating the VIRALIZER webpage, as well as the code behind our genetic algorithm.
 To view our final product, click the link below.

 [insert link here]